ToanLe147/toanle147/README.md

 # 💫 About Me:
 🔭 I’m currently working on Software Development, and Test Automation<br>🌱 Robotics, Games, and Simulation are my interests.
 I'm actively learning about these topics<br>⚡ There is a 2-player game in my GitHub, you can try it by web demo.
-Otherwise, my old robotics projects have video included, take a look.
+Otherwise, my old robotics projects have video included, take a look if you like watching robot videos.

 # 💻 Tech Stack: